 - law enforcement bodies and tax authorities

-- organisations who assist us to review and improve our products, services and systems.
+- organisations who assist us to review and improve the products we administer, as well as our services and systems.

 Our core business and our partner companies are primarily located in Australia.
-However, depending on the product or service we provide to you, we may share and store your personal information with partners and other third parties that are located outside of Australia.
+However, depending on the product or service you have applied for, or we have provided to you, we may share and store your personal information with parties that are located outside of Australia.
 Currently, these include companies with operations located in the United States of America and the United Kingdom.

-When we share your information to companies with operations overseas, we take reasonable precautions to protect your personal information and we are ultimately responsible for your privacy security.
+When we share your information with companies with operations overseas, we take reasonable precautions to protect your personal information and we remain ultimately responsible for your privacy security.

 We take reasonable steps to ensure that the personal information we collect is accurate, up to date and complete.
-You have the right to access and update the personal information we hold about you at any time by contacting us on the ‘contact us’ details listed below.
+You have the right to access and update the personal information we hold about you at any time, subject to any legal restrictions or exemptions, by contacting us on the ‘contact us’ details listed below.
 This includes at application stage, and at the time of any claim or complaint.
 You can also access any reports we’ve received from independent service providers that we’ve relied upon in assessing your application, claim or complaint.

 Before discussing and releasing personal information to you, we need to confirm your identity in order to protect your personal information.
 To do that, we may ask for appropriate proof of identification or ask you a series of identity questions.
 We may also charge you a reasonable fee to correct or access your personal information, such as for photocopying fees.
-If you request any of your plan documentation from us, we will provide this to you promptly and (if requested) electronically
+If you request any of your plan documentation from us, we’ll provide this to you promptly and (if requested) electronically.

-Generally, we will provide access to and/or correct the information we hold about you unless:
+Generally, we’ll provide access to and/or correct the information we hold about you unless: